What is Demand-Pull Inflation?

-Demand pull inflation is the phenomenon when prices increase in the economy because of an increase in demand.
+Demand-pull inflation is the phenomenon when prices increase in the economy because of an increase in demand.
 In economic terms, it is quite popularly quoted as “too much money chasing too few goods”.
-It usually starts with an increased demand which forces suppliers to increase the production but since increasing supply takes some time, there arises a scenario when there are too many buyers for the same number of goods leading to misbalance in the price equilibrium.
-Suppliers react to such a scenario by increasing the prices and in turn shifting to a new equilibrium in the demand-supply curve.
+It usually starts with an increased demand which forces suppliers to increase the production, but since increasing supply takes some time, there arises a scenario when there are too many buyers for the same number of goods leading to a misbalance in the price equilibrium.
+Suppliers react to such a scenario by increasing the prices and, in turn, shifting to a new equilibrium in the demand-supply curve.

-Consider a simple example of an economy which is growing at a decent rate of 3% and the inflation growth is maintained at 2%.
+Consider a simple example of an economy that is growing at a decent rate of 3%, and the inflation growth is maintained at 2%.
 Now the government decided to increase the growth rate to attract more investments from foreign as well as local investors.
-The government decides to expand its monetary policy by reducing the interest rates (repo rate) making credit cheaper for common people.
-Henceforth Banks are ready to give more credit at reduced rates making it easier to take home loans, auto loans or credit cards leading to increasing expenditure and eventually demand.
+The government decides to expand its monetary policy by reducing the interest rates (repo rate), making credit cheaper for common people.
+Henceforth Banks are ready to give more credit at reduced rates making it easier to take home loans, auto loans, or credit cards, leading to increased expenditure and eventually demand.
 This will lead to an increased growth rate of 5%.
-However, this growth rate has a price – inflation as because of the increased number of buyers the inflation will also increase to 4%.
+However, this growth rate has a price – inflation as because of the increased number of buyers; the inflation will also increase to 4%.

 A devaluation in the exchange rate of the local currency affects the economy as it leads to expensive imports and reduced prices of exports.
-Hence, consumers will be more inclined to buy local products and would avoid imported products thereby benefitting local industries.
+Hence, consumers will be more inclined to buy local products and would avoid imported products, thereby benefitting local industries.
 The improved demand will increase the prices of locally made products leading to a new equilibrium.
-China has been criticized to follow this policy and benefiting its home industries by intentionally undervaluing its currency.
+China has been criticized for following this policy and benefiting its home industries by intentionally undervaluing its currency.

 Marketing can also create high demand for products.
 As explained by great marketing professors, consumers sometimes themselves are not aware of their needs.
-Marketing helps in bridging that gap leading to increased demand.
-A great example would be Apple and Xiomi firms where the demand for their products increased because of innovative marketing techniques.
+Marketing helps in bridging that gap, leading to increased demand.
+A great example would be Apple and Xiaomi firms, where the demand for their products increased because of innovative marketing techniques.
 In fact, their marketing not only increased the number of consumers but also created a loyal customer base which makes cross-selling easier.
 People now believe that these brands understand their needs so well that they can blindly buy their products.
-Similarly, a company like Google which has technically advanced products can demand premium pricing as long as there is no other competitor.
+Similarly, a company like Google, which has technically advanced products, can demand premium pricing as long as there is no other competitor.